Otto Julius Zobel

-and the constant-resistance filter, which remains in use.
+and the constant-resistance filter, which remain in use.

 Zobel and Carson helped to establish the nature of noise in electric circuits, concluding that—contrary to mainstream belief—it is not even theoretically possible to filter out noise entirely and that noise will always be a limiting factor in what is possible to transmit.
 Thus, they anticipated the later work of Claude Shannon, who showed how the theoretical information rate of a channel is related to the noise of the channel.

 Life

 Otto Julius Zobel was born on October 20, 1887, in Ripon, Wisconsin.
 He was the son of Oscar Ewald "Herman" Zobel, who had emigrated to the United States from his native Germany in 1860, and his wife Ernestine, née Kahl.
 Zobel had seven siblings.
 After attending Ripon High School, he first studied at Ripon College, where he received his BA in 1909 with a thesis on Theoretical and experimental treatment of electrical condensers.
 He later received a Distinguished Alumnus Award from Ripon.
 He then went to the University of Wisconsin and graduated with an MA in physics in 1910.
 Zobel stayed at the University of Wisconsin as a physics instructor from 1910 to 1915, and graduated with his PhD in 1914; his dissertation concerned "Thermal Conduction and Radiation".
 This followed his 1913 co-authoring of a book on the subject of geophysical thermodynamics.
 From 1915 to 1916 he taught physics at the University of Minnesota.
 Having moved to Maplewood, New Jersey, he joined AT&T in 1916, where he worked on transmission techniques.
 In 1926, still with the company, he moved to New York and in 1934, he transferred to Bell Telephone Laboratories (Bell Labs), the research organisation created jointly by AT&T and Western Electric a few years earlier.
 He retired from Bell Telephone in 1952.

 The last of Zobel's prolific list of patents occurred for Bell Labs in the 1950s, by which time he was residing in Morristown, New Jersey.
 He was a fellow of the American Physical Society and of the Acoustical Society of America.
 He died in Morristown of a heart attack in January 1970.
 He had married Irene Staab on May 28, 1949; she was still living when he died but a son predeceased him.